 Corn syrup: ‘Organic glucose syrup solids’ is another name for ‘organic corn syrup solids,’ which are partially hydrolyzed corn starch molecules that are dried to a low moisture powder (hence the name ‘solids’).
 Corn syrup solids are moderately sweet.
 Maltodextrins are partially hydrolyzed starch molecules, which can be derived from corn, rice or potatoes.
 Maltodextrin is less sweet than corn syrup.

 Sugar: The European Union banned sugar-sweetened infant formula in 2009, due to concerns with rising rates of childhood obesity and the possibility that overly sweet formula might lead to overfeeding.
-Sucrose (sugar) is allowed only in special formula for babies with allergies, and even then, it may not exceed 20% of the total carbohydrate content.
+Sucrose (sugar) is allowed only in a special formula for babies with allergies, and even then, it may not exceed 20% of the total carbohydrate content.

 Brown Rice Syrup: In 2012, researchers at Dartmouth University tested various foods for levels of arsenic, and found organic toddler formula made with organic brown rice syrup contained up to six times the U.S. EPA safe drinking water limit for inorganic arsenic (there are no established safety standards for arsenic in food, including infant formula)!!